Coptic Orthodox Church and Faith

 Ministry

-*Information is taken from the Diocese of Mississauga, Vancouver and Western Canada Website
+Information taken from Diocese of Mississauga, Vancouver and Western Canada Website.